Nlea/Camunda-Robotframework-Workshop/README.md

     1. raise an _error_ (see exercise 5)
     1. raise an _incident_

-Classic so called `external task worker` are services that _subscripe_ to a topic and listen constantly, if workload is available.
+Classic so called `external task worker` are services that _subscribe_ to a topic and listen constantly, if workload is available.

 CamundaLibrary does not provide subscription of topics.
 It provides keywords checking for workload on-demand.
 The library caches the ID of the fetched workload, so you do not have to care about which process your workload is attached to.
 You simply focus in processing logic.
 When completing working on a workload, CamundaLibrary inserts all necessary metadata required from Camunda Platform to match your results with a process instance.